 Medical Devices & Implants

-Orthopedic saw blades
+Oscillating / sagittal saw blades

 Traditionally, sharp-toothed blades are manufactured using laser technology followed by precision grinding in order to achieve the required tooth off-set.
 By combining Laser Evolved Etch Process (LEEP) technology with advanced wire erosion techniques, Precision Micro can improve part quality in a more economic and efficient manner.

-Oral, Maxillofacial and Neurosurgical plates and meshes
+Oral, maxillofacial and neurosurgical plates and meshes

-Flexible and rigid meshes can be easily configured in the widest variety of mesh sizes, specific to oral, cranofacial, maxillofacial and neurosurgical requirements.
+Flexible and rigid meshes can be easily configured in the widest variety of mesh sizes, specific to oral, craniofacial, maxillofacial and neurosurgical requirements.
 These meshes, usually manufactured from titanium or its alloys are completely burr free throughout the mesh.
 The complexity of a mesh design is not reflected in the cost.